Kia ProCeed Review 2025: Price, specs & boot space

 Cons

 "The Kia ProCeed is a slightly confusing car, but a likeable one nonetheless.
-It's stylish, good value and well-equipped with a nice cabin, and a reasonably enjoyable driving experience.
+It's stylish, good value and well-equipped with a swish cabin, and an enjoyable driving experience.
 It's not exactly sporty, though.
-In this review we'll see if it's a Ceed Sportswagon with a curvy rear and slightly less space, or something more."
+In this review we'll see if it's a Ceed Sportswagon with a curvy rear and slightly less space, or something more enticing."

 Three-door hatchbacks are now rarer than honest politicians.
 As buyers decided they couldn't be bothered to sacrifice practicality for slightly sportier looks, carmakers killed them off with little remorse.